 Investors and observers are watching closely to see what happens next, with Uber following suit in May 2019, and the likes of Airbnb and Slack waiting in the wings.
-How a heavy loss-making business operates in the scrutiny of public trading will be interesting to see (the company’s loss making was stated as a risk factor in the Lyft IPO filing).
+How these VC-backed loss-making business operate in the scrutiny of public trading will be interesting to see (the company’s loss making was stated as a risk factor in the Lyft IPO filing).

 As well as the year-to-year losses, Lyft also has $3 billion worth of state and federal ‘net operating loss carryforwards’, which allow them to deduct losses from future earnings.